peggy1502/Amazing-Resources/README.md

 - Data Preprocessing Concepts with Python (https://pub.towardsai.net/data-preprocessing-concepts-with-python-b93c63f14bb6)
 - 7 Actionable Tips on How to Use Python to Become a Finance Guru (https://sdsclub.com/7-actionable-tips-on-how-to-use-python-to-become-a-finance-guru/)
 - Cross-validation (https://www.datamuni.com/@abhishek/basics-of-cross-validation)
+- 7 Cool Python Packages Kagglers Are Using Without Telling You (https://towardsdatascience.com/7-cool-python-packages-kagglers-are-using-without-telling-you-e83298781cf4)

 ## 👍 Interesting and Fun
 - A Visual Guide to Regular Expression (https://amitness.com/regex/)